Origins (Polyethylene) Fabrication & Installation

 Place a waxed piece of hard material with a texture like the marred surface, over the epoxy and clamp or apply weights in order to apply as much pressure as possible to produce some adhesive squeeze out.
 This will ensure a similar texture on the repair’s surface.
 When the Epoxy has set, remove the clamps or weight and peel off any thin layers of adhesive squeeze out and clean off the wax.
 Trim with a razor if necessary.
 When done correctly, it will be difficult to detect the damaged area.

 Plugging is another repair option to consider.
 This requires a drill, a plug cutter on a drill press, a scrap material of the same color and preferably one of the recommended adhesives.
 After the hole is drilled and the plug is cut, apply a very small amount of adhesive to the sides of the hole and gently tap in the plug until the surfaces are flush.
 Trim with a razor blade if necessary.

-We hope that some of the Fabrication & Installation techniques for polyethylene described in this section will be helpful to you in determining if Origins Patterns, Origins Solids, or Origins Quick Ship HDPE polyethylene panels are appropriate for your project.
-Perhaps some of these techniques will be employed successfully as you fabricate and install this useful decorative mater made with recycled plastic.
+We hope that some of the Fabrication & Installation techniques for polyethylene described in this section will be helpful to you in determining if Origins Patterns or Origins Solids HDPE polyethylene panels are appropriate for your project.
+Perhaps some of these techniques will be employed successfully as you fabricate and install this useful decorative material made with recycled plastic.

 Please contact us if you need further information or help with a specific application.